Feminist views on transgender topics: Legal codification of gender

-Sex reassignment surgery
+Gender-affirming surgery

-In her 1974 book Woman Hating: A Radical Look at Sexuality, radical feminist writer and activist Andrea Dworkin called for the support of transsexual people, whom she viewed as "in a state of primary emergency" due to "the culture of male–female discreteness".
+In her 1974 book Woman Hating: A Radical Look at Sexuality, radical feminist writer and activist Andrea Dworkin called for the support of transgender people, whom she viewed as "in a state of primary emergency" due to "the culture of male–female discreteness".
 She wrote: "every transsexual has the right to survival on his/her own terms.
 That means every transsexual is entitled to a sex-change operation, and it should be provided by the community as one of its functions."
-She also said that the phenomenon of transsexuality might disappear within communities built on androgynous identity, as there would no longer be any gender roles to conform to.
+She also said that "transsexuality as we know it" might disappear within communities built on androgynous identity, as there would no longer be any gender roles to conform to.

 In 1977, Gloria Steinem wrote that while she supported the right of individuals to identify as they choose, in many cases transgender people "surgically mutilate their own bodies" in order to conform to a gender role tied to physical body parts, concluding with the quote: "If the shoe doesn't fit, must we change the foot?"
 Although meant in the context of transgender issues, the quote is frequently misinterpreted as a general statement about feminism.
 The same year, she also expressed disapproval that the heavily publicized transition of tennis player Renée Richards (a trans woman) had been characterized as "a frightening instance of what feminism could lead to" or as "living proof that feminism isn't necessary", and wrote, "At a minimum, it was a diversion from the widespread problems of sexual inequality."
 Steinem's statements led to her being characterized as transphobic for some years.
-In a 2013 interview with The Advocate, she repudiated the interpretation of her text as an altogether condemnation of sex reassignment surgery, stating that her position was informed by accounts of gay men choosing to transition as a way of coping with societal homophobia.
-She added that she sees transgender people as living "authentic lives" that should be "celebrated."
+In a 2013 interview with The Advocate, she repudiated the interpretation of her text as an altogether condemnation of gender-affirming surgery, stating that her position was informed by accounts of gay men choosing to transition as a way of coping with societal homophobia.
+She added that she sees transgender people as living "authentic lives" that should be "celebrated".